XColdV/growtale/README.md

 You can modify, remake or use it without any credits.
 Have fun editing it!
 Also if you want to use this CPP, make sure to remove [+] if you're annoyed with one.

-This cpp is made by Ipadtopia or me.